 There are many ways to generate content ideas.
-You can use tools, watch industry news, find and answer questions commonly asked your industry, and more.
+You can use tools, watch industry news, find and answer commonly asked questions in your industry, and more.

-Ubersuggest, Ahrefs, and Frase.io are popular tools that have specific features for generating content ideas.
+Ubersuggest, Answer the Public, Ahrefs, and Frase.io are popular tools with specific features for generating content ideas.

-To find questions being asked in your industry, you can do a manual search for popular keywords in your industry and see the “people also ask” questions that populate.
+To find questions being asked in your industry, you can do a manual search for popular keywords related to your industry and see the “people also ask” questions that populate.
 You can also consult question-asking forums like Quora.
-Answer the Public is another great tool to find frequently asked questions in your industry.
+Further, Answer the Public is a great tool to find frequently asked questions related to specific industries.

 See How My Agency Can Drive More Traffic to Your Website

 - SEO - unlock more SEO traffic.
 See real results.

 - Content Marketing - our team creates epic content that will get shared, get links, and attract traffic.

 - Paid Media - effective paid strategies with clear ROI.